eagronin/university-towns-analyze/README.md

     return recession_start
 ```

+The results shows that the recession started in 2008Q3.

 This function returns the year and quarter of the recession end time as a string value in a format such as 2005Q3: